 Just curious...would there be any chance of integrating Google Talk, FB chat, etc into the app?
 I have my GV texts forwarded via SMS simply because I like how the native messages client integrates chat into threads (granted only MSN & FB).
 I would love a truly integrated experience, with Google talk in particular.
-Thanks!Current: Nokia Lumia 925 (T-Mobile US)
+Thanks!Current: soon to be the Lumia 1020

 My apologies apoelin, I did not realize you're the developer.
 Thank you very much for building this application, and supporting it.
 I am a paying customer btw.

 To my rather abrupt comment...govoice does not require a manual login after being kicked out of memory.
 Now i am wondering if it is freetalk that required the manual login not metrotalk...if so I apologize.